richie0866/Rostruct/docs/getting-started/why-rostruct.md

 ### Load dependencies

-Safely integrate external libraries into your projects with an intelligent Promise-based module loading system.
+Safely integrate external libraries into your script with an intelligent Promise-based module loading system.

 External libraries load like any other ModuleScript.